Am I a Canadian Citizen? Bill C-3 Eligibility & The 1,095-Day Rule (2026 Guide)

 The Citizenship Act is the main law governing citizenship in Canada, and it has been updated several times to reflect changing values and circumstances.

 One of the most significant changes in recent years is the introduction of Bill C-3.
-This new law, passed by the Canadian government in December 2025, removes the first generation limit that previously restricted citizenship by descent to only the first generation born abroad.
+This new law, passed by the Canadian government in December 2025, Bill C-3 modifies the limit that previously restricted citizenship by descent to only the first generation born abroad and introduces substantial connection test.

 As a result, many “Lost Canadians”—people who lost or were denied citizenship because of the old generation limit—now have a path to restored citizenship.
 Bill C-3 makes it possible for subsequent generations born abroad to claim Canadian citizenship, provided they meet the new requirements.